StatStud/techblog/content/posts/s2and-inference.md

 In this post, we actually run the saved model we have on file on the our own custom dataset.

 # The Code

+Run this code below on your given dataset to get model predictions.

 ```python
 import pickle